Clinical Psychology Program's Diversity Training

 - 1st year

-- In preparation for conducting clinical services with LGBTQA+ individuals, students are required to complete Safe Space Training through the LSU Office of Multicultural Affairs.
+- In preparation for conducting research and clinical services with LGBTQA+ individuals, students are required to complete Safe Space Training through the LSU Office of Multicultural Affairs.
 The goal of the Safe Space Campaign is to identify and educate individuals who will affirm and support all people regardless of sexual orientation and gender identity/expression.
 In the training students learn some basic LGBTQA+ terminology and ways to make language more inclusive, identify some of the privileges of being a straight non-transgender person, discuss the coming out process, and go over some ways to be a better ally to LGBTQA+ individuals.

 Diversity Brown Bag